ShivamSpm/Discord-Clone-Fullstack/README.md

 ### Features

-* User Authentication: Secure login and registration functionality using Clerk.
+* User Authentication: Secure login and registration functionality using Clerk
+* Server Management: Users can create their own channel, invite friends and manage members by assigning them roles or removing them from the server
+* Channel Management: Users can create, join, and manage channels with voice and video functionality
 * Real-Time Messaging: Users can send and receive messages instantly with Socket.io.
-* Channel Management: Users can create, join, and manage channels with voice and video functionality
+They can send messages in a text channel or directly to their friends.
+They have the ability to edit, delete or reply to a message
-* Responsive Design: Utilizing Tailwind CSS and shadcn/ui components for a flexible and adaptive user interface.
+* Responsive Design: Utilizing Tailwind CSS and shadcn/ui components for a flexible and adaptive user interface

 -----------------------------------------